brianryer/portfolio/index.md

 # Hello.

-I'm Brian Ryer: Writer.
+I'm Brian Ryer: writer a.k.a. text programmer.

 Please continue reading here to learn something about my understanding of technical communication.
 You can also read more [about&nbsp;me](pages/about.md), review [my&nbsp;resume](pages/resume/resume.md), reach out directly via email [contact@brianryer.com](mailto:contact@brianryer.com) or call me at +1&nbsp;(503)&nbsp;272&#8209;1842.

 ---

 ### TECHNICAL COMMUNICATION

 Technical communication connects those with information to those who need that information.
 It connects your message to your audience, your clients to your products and services, your employees to your organizational goals.